Exc0mmun1cad0/db-coursework/README.md

 Add docker parameters to `cmd/run.sh` to the appropriate export commands.

 ## Running
-You need installed golang and docker.
+You need installed Go 1.22 and docker.
 Run with:
 ```bash
 cmd/run.sh